 All of the resources that we track are shown on the resources page of your student record in MyEngagement.

 Every time you access one of these resources (such as log on to Blackboard or take a book out of the Library), MyEngagement will allocate you a number of points.
 Some resources are worth more points than others, as we consider them to be more meaningful in tracking your engagement.

 For example, the points allocated for logging on to Blackboard aren't as high as the points for accessing your course content on Blackboard.
 This is because it's more valuable to your learning to actually view course materials than to simply log on to a system.
 The pie chart at the bottom of the resources page indicates which resources are considered to be of the most value.

 The MyEngagement analytics process runs every day and uses a weighted system to look for system interactions for the previous day (or days depending on data lag).
-Don't be concerned if your course doesn't include all of these digital interactions as in time the calculations will become course specific.
-These values are collated to create a score for each student.
 The system then looks at this score and compares it with scores from previous days.
 The difference is then used to derive an 'engagement rating' (High through to None).

 Moving between engagement levels and how this affects your current rating

 One factor in the system that determines your engagement score is the comparison of your activity in the last 24 hours to your overall activity over time.
 This allows for the fact that students will have different working patterns and may engage more or less on particular days - so not using the resources as much over one day won’t have a drastic effect on your overall score.

 Generally speaking it takes around one week to move either up or down all of the engagement categories, though if you don’t use any of the resources at all for a number of days then you may find that your engagement score will drop more quickly.